aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 every instruction, appending them all to `depths`.
 (This uses more space than needed, but turns out to be simple.)

-Computing the line-number table calls on a `line_nos` method for pairs of (bytecode address, source-code line-number). `make_lnotab` consumes them and encodes them into a bytestring in a format imposed by the VM interpreter.
+Computing the line-number table calls on a `line_nos` method yielding pairs of (bytecode address, source-code line-number). `make_lnotab` consumes them and encodes them into a bytestring in a format imposed by the VM interpreter.
 Each successive pair of encoded bytes represents an (address, line_number) pair as the differences from the previous pair.
-Since a byte is between 0 and 255, there are two problems:
+Since a byte is between 0 and 255, there are two
+problems:

   * The difference could be negative.
 This can happen [XXX example]

   * The difference could exceed 255.
 In this case the entry must take up multiple successive byte-pairs, first increasing only the address part in each, and then increasing the line number.
 [XXX say something -- a tiny bit? -- about why]

 [XXX this line just for Markdown formatting, to make the snippet below be code. sheesh.]